seydel/QENS_utilities/README.md

 The other functions in the collection, such as load routines for data, are rather self-explaining.

-It is noted that some of the low-level interfacing to *curve_fit* can be simplified by employing the python package *lmfit*.
+It is noted that the low-level interfacing to *curve_fit* can be simplified by employing the python package *lmfit*.